adey-px/cluster-music/README.md

 ## 3.0 Features
 ### 3.1 Existing Features
 1. The site has top navigation bar having name logo on the right, a search bar at the center and user account account on the left side
-2. The search bar allows user to search for audio to play
+2. The site has no footer so as to allow continuous scrolling down similar to Youtube site and Facebook
 3. The user account icon consists of Register and Login links which allow user to register new account and login existing account respectively
 4. There is also a navigation panel on left side which consists of links that allow user to navigate to inner pages of the site
 5. When user clicks on an audio object, it opens in now_playing page and the audio is played from beginning to end
 6. While audio is playing, it can be paused or fast-forwarded by user
 7. Audio has functionality which allows user to select previous or next audio to play
 8. On now_playing page, there is a right panel which loops over all audio in database.
-This makes it easy for user to have access to select any audio of their choice to play
+This makes it easy for user to have access to select any audio of their choice to play.
+The right panel is hidden is mobile view
 9. Registered user has the previledge to upload their own audio and they can see the list of their audio in "Your Audio" page
 10. Pro user who has made once-off payment using Stripe payment link provided, has the previledge for unlimited download of audio from the site

+            Username: adey-px
+            Paswword: adeyking1

 ### 3.2 Features Left to Implement
+1. Fucntionality to search for audio by title or artist in the search bar
-1. Add autoplay functionality to audios in the player
+2. Add autoplay functionality to audios in the player
-2. Functionality to check audio format and automatically detect audio length/duration during uploading
+3. Functionality to check audio format and automatically detect audio length/duration during uploading
-3. Random display of various audios from database on the home page and the right panel on now_playing page
+4. Random display of various audios from database on the home page and the right panel on now_playing page
-4. Allow user to be able to share audio on Social media platforms and email through button link attached to each audio
+5. Allow user to be able to share audio on Social media platforms and email through button link attached to each audio
-5. Allow authenticated user to see their play history on History page accessible via the History button link located on left panel
+6. Allow authenticated user to see their play history on History page accessible via the History button link located on left panel
-6. Use coding to implement Stripe payment for Pro users rather than the Payment link used due to constraint of project submission time
+7. Use coding to implement Stripe payment for Pro users rather than the Payment link used due to constraint of project submission time
-7. Improve the UI/UX design of the application for better user experience

 ### 3.3 Languages and Technologies Used
 1. <a href="https://en.wikipedia.org/wiki/HTML" target="_blank">HTML5:</a>  This project uses HTML5 as the backbone and main markup language